General Electric Company: Further expansion (1961–83)

 The Birmingham Witton works remained one of the company's biggest sites, producing high-voltage switchgear and transformers, large generators, small motors, mercury arc rectifiers and traction components, until the plant was gradually sold off by Weinstock in 1969.

 In 1969, a new subsidiary company was born, English Electric-AEI Traction Ltd. This new organisation slowly integrated together the traction divisions of both AEI and EE, culminating in 1972 when the company was renamed GEC Traction Ltd. Also added to the company was the industrial locomotive division of the former English Electric which was based at Vulcan Works, Newton-le-Willows (this later became a separate company, GEC Industrial Locomotives Ltd).
 The company had manufacturing sites at Manchester, Preston and Sheffield.

 The company continued to expand with the acquisition in 1979 of weighing machine maker W & T Avery, renamed GEC Avery.

 In April 1981, GEC acquired Cincinnati Electronics (CE), in Cincinnati, Ohio, at the time owned by George J Mealey.
 CE was a leader in military radios and infrared technology, space electronics, and other high-security products, doing business throughout the world.
 (Now owned by L-3 Cincinnati Electronics.)

 In 1981, GEC acquired Picker Corporation, an American manufacturer of medical imaging equipment.
 GEC merged Picker with Cambridge Instruments, GEC Medical, and American Optical to form Picker International (PI).
 GEC Medical was itself an amalgamation of Watson & Sons Ltd, formed in the early 20th century in London and long a part of GEC, and A E Dean & Co of Croydon.
 In 1982, PI introduced the first 1.0T magnetic resonance imaging (MRI) unit.
 In 1998, it acquired the CT division of Elscint In 1999, the company changed its name to Marconi Medical Systems.
 In 2001, Philips bought Marconi Medical Systems for $1.1 billion.

 Acquisitions and mergers (1984–97)

-GEC had become the UK's largest and most successful company and private employer, with about 250,000 employees.
 In 1984, it became one of the first companies in the new FTSE 100 Index, ranking third in value behind British Petroleum and Shell Transport and Trading.

 In 1985, GEC acquired Yarrow Shipbuilders from British Shipbuilders.
 In 1988, GEC Plessey Telecommunications (GPT) was created when GEC bought Plessey.
 The following year, GEC and Siemens formed a joint company, GEC Siemens plc, to take over Plessey.
 As part of the deal, GEC took control of Plessey's avionics and naval systems businesses.